 The Cycle of Life and Death of the People Who Follow God

 Let us return to God’s chosen people.
 When they die, God’s chosen people go somewhere completely different from the unbelievers and the various people of faith.
 It is a place where they are accompanied by angels and God’s messengers, and one which is personally administered by God.
 Although, in this place, God’s chosen people are not able to behold God with their own eyes, it is unlike anywhere else in the spiritual realm; it is a place where this portion of people go after they die.
 When they die, they too are subject to a stringent investigation by God’s messengers.
 And what is investigated?
 God’s messengers investigate the paths taken by these people throughout their lives in their belief in God, whether or not, during that time, they ever opposed God, or cursed Him, and whether or not they committed grievous sins or evil.
 This investigation settles the question of whether the person leaves or stays.
 What does “leave” refer to?
 And what does “stay” refer to?
 “Leave” refers to whether, based on their behavior, they remain among the ranks of God’s chosen ones.
 “Stay” refers that they can remain among the people who are made complete by God during the last days.
 For those who stay, God has special arrangements.
 During each period of His work, God will send such people to act as apostles or to do the work of reviving the churches, or tending to them.
 But the people who are capable of such work are not reincarnated as frequently as the unbelievers, who are reborn time and time again; instead, they are returned to earth according to the needs and steps of God’s work, and are not those who are reincarnated often.
 So are there any rules to when they are reincarnated?
 Do they come once every few years?
 Do they come with such frequency?
 They do not.
-What is this based on?
-It is based on God’s work, on the steps of His work, and His needs, and there are no rules.
-What is the only one rule?
-It is that when God does the final stage of His work during the last days, these chosen people will all come among man.
+This is based on God’s work, on the steps of His work, and His needs, and there are no rules.
+The only one rule is that when God does the final stage of His work during the last days, these chosen people will all come.
 When they all come, this will be the last time that they are reincarnated.
 And why is that?
 This is based on the outcome to be achieved during God’s last stage of work—for during this last stage of work, God will make these chosen people entirely complete.
 What does this mean?
 If, during this final phase, these people are made complete, and made perfect, then they will not be reincarnated as before; the process of being human will come to a complete finish, as will the process of reincarnation.
 This relates to those who will stay.
 So where do those who can’t stay go?
 Those who can’t stay have somewhere appropriate to go.
-Firstly—as with the others—as a result of their evildoing, the mistakes they have made, and the sins they have committed, they too are punished.
+Firstly, as a result of their evildoing, the mistakes they have made, and the sins they have committed, they too are punished.
 After they have been punished, God sends them out among the unbelievers; as befits the circumstances, He will arrange for them to be among the unbelievers, or else among the various people of faith.
-Which is to say, they have two choices: One is to perhaps live among the people of a certain religion following punishment, and the other is to perhaps become an unbeliever.
+Which is to say, there are two possible circumstances for them: One is, after being punished, perhaps living among the people of a certain religion when they are reincarnated, and the other is to become an unbeliever.
 If they become an unbeliever, then they will lose all opportunity.
 Whereas if they become a person of faith—if, for example, they become a Christian—they still have the chance to return among the ranks of God’s chosen people; there are very complex relationships to this.
 In short, if one of God’s chosen people does something that offends God, they will be punished just like everybody else.
 Take Paul, for example, whom we previously talked about.
 Paul is an example of those who are punished.
 Are you getting an idea of what I’m talking about?
 Is the scope of God’s chosen people fixed?
 (Mostly it is.)
 Most of it is fixed, but a small part of it is not fixed.
 Why is that?
-Because they have committed evil.
-Here, I have referred to the most obvious example: committing evil.
+Here, I have referred to the most obvious reason: committing evil.
 When they commit evil, God does not want them, and when God doesn’t want them, He throws them among various races and types of people, which leaves them without hope, and makes it difficult for them to return.
 This all relates to the cycle of life and death of God’s chosen people.

-Such is God’s handling of the cycle of life and death of His chosen people and the service-doers.
+The above is God’s handling of the cycle of life and death of His chosen people and the service-doers.
 How do you feel after having heard this?
 Have I ever spoken of the topic that I just talked about, the topic of God’s chosen people and the service-doers?
 I actually have, but you don’t remember.
 God is righteous toward His chosen people and the service-doers.
-In all regards He is righteous, of this there is no doubt.
-Perhaps, there are people who will say: “Well then why is God so tolerant toward the chosen ones?
+In all regards He is righteous, yes?
+Is there anywhere you can find fault?
+Are there people who will say: “Why is God so tolerant toward the chosen ones?
 And why is He only a little forbearing toward the service-doers?”
 Does anyone wish to stand up for the service-doers?
 “Can God give the service-doers more time, and be more forbearing and tolerant toward them?”
 Are these words right?
 (No, they’re not.)
 And why aren’t they right?
 (Because we’ve actually been shown favor just by being made service-doers.)
 Service-doers have actually been shown favor just by being allowed to serve!
 Without the term “service-doers,” and without the work of service-doers, where would these service-doers be?
 Among the unbelievers, living and dying with the livestock.
 What great graces they enjoy today, being allowed to come before God, and come to the house of God!
 This is a tremendous grace!
 If God did not give you the opportunity to serve, you would never have the chance to come before God.
 To say the least, even if you are someone who is a Buddhist and has achieved immortality, at most you’re a gofer in the spiritual world; you will never meet God, or hear His voice, or hear His words, or feel His love and blessings for you, and you couldn’t possibly ever come face-to-face with Him.
 The only thing before Buddhists are simple tasks.
 They can’t possibly know God, and merely blindly comply and obey, whereas the service-doers gain so much during this stage of work!
 Firstly, they are able to come face-to-face with God, to hear His voice, to hear His words, and to experience the graces and blessings that He gives people.
 Moreover, they are able to enjoy the words and truths given by God.
 They really gain so much!
-So much!
 So if, as a service-doer, you can’t even make the right effort, would God still keep you?
-He doesn’t even ask much of you!
-God cannot keep you; you do nothing that He asks properly, you haven’t adhered to your duty—and so, without doubt, God cannot keep you.
+He cannot keep you.
+He doesn’t ask much of you, but you do nothing that He asks properly, you haven’t adhered to your duty—and so, without doubt, God cannot keep you.
 Such is God’s righteous disposition.
 God doesn’t mollycoddle you, but neither does He discriminate against you.
 Such are the principles by which God acts.
 God acts like this toward all people and creatures.